DataFire/OneDB/web/docs/markdown/Multiple_Instances.md

 ### Missing Data

 But what if Alice's server goes down?
-Or if Alice delete's her messages?
+Or if Alice deletes her messages?
 Bob will no longer be able to retrieve the contents of Alice's messages.

 In this case, the client will leave the `$ref` pointers, so your app can display an error message.